 - for 4 weeks to heal ulcers in the first part of the small bowel (duodenal ulcers).
-Your doctor may prescribe an additional 4 weeks of ZEGERID.
+Your doctor may prescribe another 4 weeks of ZEGERID.

 GERD happens when acid from the stomach backs up into the tube (esophagus) that connects your mouth to your stomach.
 This may cause a burning feeling in your chest or throat, sour taste, or burping.

-- to lower the risk of stomach bleeding in critically ill patients (40 mg Oral Suspension Only)
+- to lower the risk of stomach bleeding in critically ill people (40 mg Oral Suspension only).

-It is not known if ZEGERID is safe and effective in children and adolescents less than 18 years of age.
+It is not known if ZEGERID is safe and effective in children less than 18 years of age.

 Who should not take ZEGERID?